ddimaria/wmcp/wmcp-361/README.md

 ### Asset Pricing

 Asset pricing is done via the Capital Asset Pricing Model (CAPM).
 For efficient markets, asset prices can be determined via systemic risk (i.e. beta) by estimating the covariance of the market.
 The *cost of capital* is also important in asset pricing and it easily determined by bond rates.
-The cost of equity/stock financing is harder to determine b/c it's stochastic (random), but can be estimate in standard deviation intervals via statistics.
+The cost of equity/stock financing is harder to determine b/c it's stochastic (random), but can be estimated in standard deviation intervals via statistics.

 **The Pricing Kernel**: this is used to estimate pricing years into the future.